openresty/lua-nginx-module/README.markdown

     ngx.var.some_nginx_variable_name = value

-Note that you can only write to nginx variables that are already defined.
+Note that only already defined nginx variables can be written to.
 For example: